distributev/gmail-wordpress-mailchimp-integration/README.md

     1. Enter configuration info as follows:
       1. Add a description
       1. Add 4 icons of various sizes
-      1. Add a URL for the Terms of Service.
-I used: http://sbrudz.github.io/gadget-hello-world/tos.html
+      1. Add a URL for the Terms of Service.  for example : http://sbrudz.github.io/gadget-hello-world/tos.html
       1. In the extensions section, check the "Universal navigation extension" and enter a URL.
-I used: https://github.com/sbrudz/gadget-hello-world
+I used: https://github.com/distributev/gmail-wordpress-mailchimp-integration
       1. Then check the "Gmail contextual gadget extension" with:
         1. **Extractor URL:** google.com:SenderEmailExtractor
         1. **Gadget URL:** http://www.ispa-sa.com/gadget.xml